hackyhacker/PyERNA/doc/source/api/index_serialization.rst

 it provides a save method:

 .. automethod::
-   pyemma._base.serialization.SerializableMixIn.save
+   pyerna._base.serialization.SerializableMixIn.save

 Use the load function to load a previously saved PyEMMA object.
-Since a file can contain multiple objects saved under different names, you can inspect the files with the :func:`pyemma.list_models` function to obtain the previously used names.
-There is also a command line utility `pyemma_list_models` to inspect these files quickly, without the need launching your own Python script.
+Since a file can contain multiple objects saved under different names, you can inspect the files with the :func:`pyerna.list_models` function to obtain the previously used names.
+There is also a command line utility `pyerna_list_models` to inspect these files quickly, without the need launching your own Python script.

 .. autofunction::
-   pyemma.load
+   pyerna.load

 .. autofunction::
-   pyemma.list_models
+   pyerna.list_models

 Notes